Video Game / Clash At Demonhead

 - Fairy Companion: Faysha.

-- Giant Space Flea from Nowhere: The Demon itself has nothing to do with Guycott or the Doomsday Device.
+- Giant Space Flea from Nowhere: The Demon itself has nothing to do with Guycot or the Doomsday Device.
 Interestingly, it shows up at the middle of the game, and nobody, good or bad, saw that coming.

-- Guide Dang It: There's no way to know where to find Shark...to find him, you have to push against the bottom of an otherwise unremarkable all-water route to find the boss room.
+- Guide Dang It!: There's no way to know where to find Shark...to find him, you have to push against the bottom of an otherwise unremarkable all-water route to find the boss room.

 - Invincibility Power-Up: The Force ability Karate Power makes Bang impervious to all damage for 30 seconds, and allows him to take down most non-boss enemies in just one or two hits.
 The only downside is that he can't use his gun while this power is active.

 - Lava is Boiling Kool-Aid: A Supersuit is mandatory to even go anywhere near it.
+Without one, you die the instant you make contact.

 - Luck-Based Mission: Disarming the bomb.
 You have six tries to correctly place all of the medallions, and the Magic Countdown speeds up every time you fail to get them right.
 Compounding matters, the combinations are randomly generated with each game, and you're never given any clues as to what medallion is supposed to go where.

-- Monster Is a Mommy: After you defeat the Demon, you stumble upon a room full of his/her/its eggs, which you have to destroy before you can escape its lair.
+- Monster is a Mommy: After you defeat the Demon, you stumble upon a room full of his/her/its eggs, which you have to destroy before you can escape its lair.

-- Non-Lethal Bottomless Pits: Subverted.
-While falling into pits doesn't kill you, you get taken to an area where you have to fight your way back to the surface, making you start the route over again.
+- Non-Lethal Bottomless Pits: While falling into pits doesn't kill you, you get taken to an area where you have to fight your way back to the surface, making you start the route over again.

 - Oxygen Meter: The timer for the Aqualung acts as one.
 Once it runs out, you lose one point of health for every second you're underwater.